modcommunity/dot-fps-controller/README.md

-An open source 3D first-person player controller for [Godot Engine](https://godotengine.org/).
+An open source 3D first-person player controller for [Godot Engine](https://godotengine.org/) (made in version *4.2+*).
 This controller currently supports air strafing, bunny hopping, crouching, walking, and more!

 This asset is a big work in progress and we plan on adding more features along with improving the current player movement in the future as we develop our own [open source games](https://moddingcommunity.com/forum/335-dot-games/).